JuliaGaussianProcesses/ParameterHandling.jl/README.md

 We use a model involving a Gaussian process (GP) -- you don't need to know anything about Gaussian processes other than
 1. they are a class of probabilistic model which can be used for regression (amongst other things).
-2. they have some tunable free-parameters that are usually tuned using an iterative optimisation algorithm -- typically a variant on gradient descent.
+2. they have some tunable parameters that are usually chosen by optimising a scalar objective function using an iterative optimisation algorithm -- typically a variant of gradient descent.
 Ths is representative of a large number of models in ML / statistics / optimisation.

 This example can be copy+pasted into a REPL session.